W W W W World Wide Web Witness Inc. Home Page Contents Page for Volume What is New

 § To know this beauty of holiness is to come to know the source of earth’s glory, the cause of its self- betrayal, the seeds of its plagues and the hope for the hearts, becoming certainty for those who join the train of His Majesty, Jesus the Christ.
 He does not rest in His searching for souls; but in His heart is a rest so profound that all the lakes of serenity can merely suggest its majesty, scope, grace, quiet and contentment.

-§ To know God, the fellowship of His sufferings and the incalculable resources of His power, this is the mind of God for man; and it is this to which man will yearn, from which so often in simplistic selfishness, many turn from, but to which Paul set his heart, assured that his citizenship being in heaven, the body itself at the day of the Lord’s return, will rise transformed just as Christ’s was brought with incalculable power, back to this earth and its ways, more elevated, but no less communicative in word, in fellowship of eating, in touchability, yet in facility for grasping!
-(Phililippians 3:20-21, Luke 24, Matthew 28).
+§ To know God, the fellowship of His sufferings and the incalculable resources of His power, this is the mind of God for man; and it is this to which man will yearn, from which so often in simplistic selfishness, many turn, but to which Paul set his heart, assured that his citizenship being in heaven, the body itself at the day of the Lord’s return, will rise transformed just as Christ’s was brought with incalculable power, back to this earth and its ways, more elevated, but no less communicative in word, in fellowship of eating, in touchability, the body not only tangible but offering facility for grasping hands or offering cooked fish!
+(Philippians 3:20-21, Luke 24, Matthew 28).
+So is the illimitable and irrefrangible power of God displayed, and to be displayed by Him before whom all things will be subdued.

-desire is set there, like eagles in their eyries, their eyes seeming the land that is far of, by faith (Isaiah 33); and the rarified air is pure with the touch of heaven.
+desire is set there, like eagles in their eyries, their eyes seeing the land that is far of, by faith (Isaiah 33); and the rarified air is pure with the touch of heaven.

 § Such is the knowledge of God.